Actinide: Salts

 However, in these reactions the regenerating hydrogen can react with the metal, forming the corresponding hydride.
 Uranium reacts with acids and water much more easily than thorium.

 Actinide salts can also be obtained by dissolving the corresponding hydroxides in acids.
 Nitrates, chlorides, sulfates and perchlorates of actinides are water-soluble.
-When crystallizing from aqueous solutions, these salts forming a hydrates, such as Th(NO3)4·6H2O, Th(SO4)2·9H2O and Pu2(SO4)3·7H2O.
+When crystallizing from aqueous solutions, these salts form hydrates, such as Th(NO3)4·6H2O, Th(SO4)2·9H2O and Pu2(SO4)3·7H2O.
 Salts of high-valence actinides easily hydrolyze.
 So, colorless sulfate, chloride, perchlorate and nitrate of thorium transform into basic salts with formulas Th(OH)2SO4 and Th(OH)3NO3.
 The solubility and insolubility of trivalent and tetravalent actinides is like that of lanthanide salts.
 So phosphates, fluorides, oxalates, iodates and carbonates of actinides are weakly soluble in water; they precipitate as hydrates, such as ThF4·3H2O and Th(CrO4)2·3H2O.

 Actinides with oxidation state +6, except for the AnO22+-type cations, form [AnO4]2−, [An2O7]2− and other complex anions.
 For example, uranium, neptunium and plutonium form salts of the Na2UO4 (uranate) and (NH4)2U2O7 (diuranate) types.
 In comparison with lanthanides, actinides more easily form coordination compounds, and this ability increases with the actinide valence.
 Trivalent actinides do not form fluoride coordination compounds, whereas tetravalent thorium forms K2ThF6, KThF5, and even K5ThF9 complexes.
 Thorium also forms the corresponding sulfates (for example Na2SO4·Th(SO4)2·5H2O), nitrates and thiocyanates.
 Salts with the general formula An2Th(NO3)6·nH2O are of coordination nature, with the coordination number of thorium equal to 12.
 Even easier is to produce complex salts of pentavalent and hexavalent actinides.
 The most stable coordination compounds of actinides – tetravalent thorium and uranium – are obtained in reactions with diketones, e.g. acetylacetone.